 Because I wanted each child to enjoy this special gift with me, I planned to give them one at a time.
 Sarah came outside when she heard me drive up, and I brought out her dog!
 Her eyes were never so big, her joy EXACTLY what I had expected.
 Before I knew it, she ran inside, floppy-dog flopping even more and trailing behind her as she ran.
 Bethany and Jesse met her, coming the other way, and as only a child could in that instant, each must have assumed that I loved Sarah more than they.
 Their expressions of sadness and disbelief as they came out the door fully powered by their lack of floppy-dog.

 One look at their faces and I wept.
 I fell to the ground with sadness.
-I didn’t just sniffle, big tears best described by the term “weep”.
+I didn’t just sniffle, rather, there were big tears best described by the term “weep”.
 I was so sad because they were sad.
-It hurt deeply that I had let them down.
+It hurt deeply that they believed I had let them down.
 It didn’t matter that I knew I had the same great gift for both to them.
 It didn’t matter that I knew that their response was that of a child, ignorant of the unseen and unknown around them.
 All that mattered at that moment was that I felt sad because they felt sad.

 I simply pulled their floppy-dogs from the trunk of the car, and there were smiles all around.
 Hero.
 Strong emotions.
 Happy ending.